 APEL 120 Orientation to the Electrical Trade (4 units)

 or APEL 120A Orientation to the Electrical Trade, CPR & First Aid (5 units)

 APEL 121 Electron Theory; Basic Blueprint Reading; DC Theory; National Electrical Code Introduction (4 units)

-or APEL 121A Electron Theory; AC & DC Electrical Theory; National Electrical Code Introduction; Parallel & Combination Circuits (5 units)
+or APEL 121A Electron Theory; AC & DC Electrical Theory; NEC Introduction; Parallel & Combination Circuits (5 units)

 APEL 122 Codeology; Test Equipment; Pipe Bending; Blueprints (4 units)